Fury-Wilder III - big-fight predictions

 British heavyweight David Price, who announced his retirement this week: "I'm going to go with another Fury win again.
 I think it'll be a sustained beating.
 I think Wilder will start quick and then Fury will just take over in the mid to late rounds and stop him."

-BBC Radio 5 Live analyst Steve Bunce: "My prediction changed - fancied Tyson but having seen him I'm absolutely convinced.
+BBC Radio 5 Live analyst Steve Bunce: "My prediction changed - I fancied Tyson, but having seen him I'm absolutely convinced.
 I think we get a repeat.
 Almost a punch-for-punch, round-for-round repeat of what we had last February."

 UFC president Dana White: "I think Fury's too good.
 I think Fury's got that number."